 Besides aiding clients with criminal and civil enforcement issues, she also counsels and provides in-house training for clients in numerous compliance areas such as the Foreign Corrupt Practices Act (FCPA), anti-trust, government contracts, qui tam and false claims matters.

 Claire has been recognized as a leading litigator by a number of publications, industry organizations and legal directories.
-She is a fellow in the American College of Trial Lawyers, is top-ranked by Chambers USA for Litigation: White-Collar Crime & Government Investigations in North Carolina, and was named “2017 White Collar Attorney of the Year in Charlotte” by Best Lawyers in America, and has been a top rated lawyer for Criminal Defense: White Collar in Super Lawyers since 2016.
+She is a fellow in the American College of Trial Lawyers, is top-ranked by Chambers USA for Litigation: White-Collar Crime & Government Investigations in North Carolina, was named “2017 White Collar Attorney of the Year in Charlotte” by Best Lawyers in America, and has been a top rated lawyer for Criminal Defense: White Collar in Super Lawyers since 2016.
 In addition, she serves as Chair of Lex Mundi’s Cross-Border Investigations: Business Crimes and Compliance Practice Group.

 - Crisis over Cocktails-Dealing with Cyber Crime, CPE Executive Conference, Charlotte, December 2016